sreeise/graph-rs-sdk/README.md

 Requires Feature `interactive-auth`

+**NOTE:** Running interactive-auth in an asynchronous context may lead to crashes.
-NOTE: Device code interactive auth does not currently work in async code.
+Additionally, Device code interactive auth does not currently work in async code.
+We are working to address these issues in a release after version 2.0.0

 ```toml
 [dependencies]